How to protect your rental property against malicious damage

 Deposit scheme arbitration and legal cases can be time-consuming and expensive, and they don't always lead to a pay-out.
 Plus, if the damage is so great that you can't afford to fix it straight away, you might not be able to let your property until these repairs are made, which could leave you out of pocket.
 What's worse, if the vandalism is on the outside of the building, it could attract people who might cause more damage.
 So having the right insurance is important.

 Does landlord insurance cover malicious damage?

 Most landlord policies include malicious damage caused by a burglar or vandals as standard under their buildings and contents cover.
 This generally excludes damage caused by your employees, tenants or other people lawfully on your premises.

 Malicious damage by tenants may be available as an optional add-on.
 But there may be acceptance criteria, e.g. cover might only be available if the tenant has passed a full reference check, so check what's included when you purchase a policy.

 We offer Malicious Damage by Tenants Cover.
 This is an optional extra that can be added to our Landlord Insurance for an additional premium.
-It covers intentional damage by tenants, their family or anyone else lawfully on the property, but excludes properties with students as tenants.
+It covers intentional damage by tenants, their family or anyone else lawfully on the property.
 A £500 excess applies.

-If you’ve taken out Landlord Buildings Insurance with us, Malicious Damage by Tenants will cover the cost, up to the sum insured, of repairing the structure of your building and fixed kitchen and bathroom units.
-If you’ve taken out Landlord Contents Insurance, Malicious Damage by Tenants will cover the cost, up to the sum insured, of repairing or replacing landlords’ contents, such as furniture and televisions.
+If you've taken out Landlord Buildings Insurance with us, Malicious Damage by Tenants will cover the cost, up to the sum insured, to repair the damage to the structure of the building and internal permanent fixtures such as fitted kitchens, bathrooms or the boiler.
+If you've taken out Landlord Contents Insurance, Malicious Damage by Tenants will cover the cost, up to the sum insured, of repairing or replacing landlords' contents, such as furniture and televisions.